df1234/CV/README.md

 # CV
-This CV will be updated periodically.
-Please contact delia.fuhrmann@kcl.ac.uk if you require an up-to-date version.
+I update this CV periodically.
+Please contact delia.fuhrmann@kcl.ac.uk if you would like to see an up-to-date version.